creesmithers/pens_and_printers/README.md

 - Call: $47.65
 - Email: $97.01
 - Email + Call: $183.80

+- Found Email only clients account for 84% of week 1 revenue
+- Found 'Email + Call' strategy to account for 27% of revenue in week 3 but grew to 70% by last week

 ## Files
 Product Sales (Pens and Printers).pptx   - Slide deck summarizing analysis, statistical findings, and business recommendations